voidabhi/Slim-Boilerplate/README.md

-Todo Slim
+Slim Boilerplate
 =============

-Skeleton mvc based rest application.
+Minimal boilerplate for build rest application with slim